troglobit/libite/README.md

   Wrapper for `scandir()` with optional filter.
 Returns a list of
   names: files and directories that must be freed after use.
-See the unit test at the bottom for an example.
+See the unit test for an example, or take a look at `glob(3)`, it's probably what you want anyway.

 - `fcopyfile(src, dst)`